ScepticInt/MarlinSTM32F7/README.md

                       can be requested to continue the adjustment of Mesh Points by using the R(epeat) parameter.
 If the Repetition count is not specified, it is assumed the user wishes to adjust the entire matrix.
 The nozzle is moved to the Mesh Point being edited.
 		      The command can be terminated early (or after the area of interest has been edited) by pressing and holding the encoder wheel until the system recognizes the exit request.
                       Phase 4's general form is G29 P4 [R # of points] [X position] [Y position]

 		      Phase 4 is intended to be used with the G26 Mesh Validation Command.
 Using the information left on the printer's bed from the G26 command it is very straight forward and easy to fine tune the Mesh.
-One concept that is important to remember and that will make using the Phase 4 command easier to use is this:  You are editing the height of the nozzle at these locations.
-If you have too little clearance and not much plastic was extruded in an area, you want to RAISE the nozzle at this location.
-If you did not get good adheasion, you want to LOWER the nozzle at that location.
+One concept that is important to remember and that will make using the Phase 4 command easy to use is this:  You are editing the Mesh Points.
+		      If you have too little clearance and not much plastic was extruded in an area, you want to LOWER the Mesh Point at the location.
+If you did not get good adheasion, you want to RAISE the Mesh Point at that location.

-                      Once you get comfortable with the command, you don't even need to look at the LCD Panel.
-                      As the System runs the nozzle around the bed, you can just click the Encoder Wheel if you like the situation at that location.
-If you just want a minor change, a few clicks of the Encoder Wheel in the right direction are fast and easy to do.

-      P5    Phase 5   Adjust Mesh to mean height.
-The Mesh is analyzed and the mean height of it is calculated.
-The Standard deviation of the points within the mesh are also calculated.
-With this information, the mesh is adjusted to have a mean of 0.0.
-                Probably, this operation should not be performed on a Mesh if more additions are going to be made to it.
-One of the primary reasons for doing this is to make the Mesh Map easier to analyze and understand.
-But it is also useful for the case where your G28 homes the Z Axis at a place where the value is significantly different from the bed's mean value.  (ie.  Most of your bed is more or less than your G28 value.)
+      P5    Phase 5   Find Mean Mesh Height and Standard Deviation.
+Typically, it is easier to use and work with the Mesh if it is Mean Adjusted.
+You can specify a C parameter to Correct the Mesh to a 0.00 Mean Height.
+Adding a C parameter will automatically execute a G29 P6 C <mean height>.

+      P6    Phase 6   Shift Mesh height.
+The entire Mesh's height is adjusted by the height specified with the C parameter.
+Being able to adjust the height of a Mesh is useful tool.
+It can be used to compensate for poorly calibrated Z-Probes and other errors.
+Ideally, you should have the Mesh adjusted for a Mean Height of 0.00 and the Z-Probe measuring 0.000 at the Z Home location.

-      Q  #  Test      Load specified Test Pattern to assist in checking correct operation of system.
+      Q     Test      Load specified Test Pattern to assist in checking correct operation of system.
 This command is not anticipated to be of much value to the typical user.
 It is intended for developers to help them verify correct operation of the Unified Bed Leveling System.

       S     Store     Store the current Mesh in the Activated area of the EEPROM.
+It will also store the current state of the Unified Bed Leveling system in the EEPROM.

       S #   Store     Store the current Mesh at the specified location in EEPROM.
 Activate this location for subsequent Load and Store operations.
+It will also store the current state of the Unified Bed Leveling system in the EEPROM.

       T     3-Point   Perform a 3 Point Bed Leveling on the current Mesh